airborne-commando/OPSEC-OSINT-Tools/README.md

 ## People search tools (in the states):

-**DISCLAIMER: Most of info found on these sites appear to from other data brokers, social media profiles that are public or viewable by everyone, compiled data/info from federal, state, and local government public records.**
+**DISCLAIMER: The type of info found on these sites appear to from other data brokers, social media profiles that are public or viewable by everyone, compiled data/info from federal, state, and local government public records.**

 ---